 It was here at midday, along with some veterans, that the Indian national flag “Tiranga" was hoisted with pride, whilst French schoolchildren sang the Indian national anthem.
 This poignant ceremony was followed by observing a moment of silence; to remember, thank and honour those valiant Indian soldiers who sacrificed their lives for a free and peaceful France.

-The proposed memorial is to be built, under, one of the sponsorship of the Golden Tours Foundation, at the exact spot where the Indian cavalry had resisted a German counterattack during the Battle of Cambrai in 1917.
+The proposed memorial is to be built, under, one of the sponsorships of the Palan Foundation, at the exact spot where the Indian cavalry had resisted a German counterattack during the Battle of Cambrai in 1917.

-Villers-Guislain is a village 16 kilometres south-west of Cambrai and approximately 4 kilometres east of Gouzeaucourt, located between Cambrai to Peronne.
+Villers-Guislain is a village 16 kilometers south-west of Cambrai and approximately 4 kilometers east of Gouzeaucourt, located between Cambrai to Peronne.